zhuzhanji/NorovirusGenotyping/lab_book.md

 <img width="500" alt="image" src="https://github.com/zhuzhanji/NorovirusGenotyping/assets/37281560/f94e4378-aa90-4c1f-89f3-87206b831a07">

 Todo:
-The bootstrap tree should be parsed.
+1. The bootstrap tree should be parsed.
 A genotype can be assigned based on the supporting value of this query in the tree.
+2. Complement or reverse complement sequences of the queries should be gennerated before BLAST analysis.
+RIVM does this.
+3. If the query belongs to GI or GII, it should be aligned againt the reference sequences of the same groups.
+But if the qery belongs to other genogroups, what sequences should it align to, since there are not many reference sequences for these genogroups ?